 The biggest challenge we faced was mapping supply chains.
 Nevertheless, in prioritised countries, we have achieved 34% traceability to individual mills.
 As a result of the assessments conducted by Proforest and the work done by Bonsucro, 13% of our volume is responsibly sourced.
 Progress Report on Responsible Sourcing of Sugar (pdf, 1 Mb)

 Our vanilla supply chain is mapped.
-We have decided to work with two key suppliers in Madagascar to provide greater access to schooling and education, as well as increasing technical assistance to farmers and their families.
-In addition to these activities on the ground, 7% of our volume is responsibly sourced and 71% is traceable.
+We have decided to work with key suppliers in Madagascar to provide greater access to schooling and education, as well as increasing technical assistance to farmers and their families.
+In addition to these activities on the ground, 40% of our volume is responsibly sourced and 95% is traceable.
+Progress Report on Responsible Sourcing of Vanilla (pdf, 1 Mb)

 Paper and pulp